Riedel12315/qingxia.github.io/_pages/about.md

 + Mar 24, 2023.
 Our work has been reported on the school's website.
 [Report link](http://news.xjtu.edu.cn/info/1004/193304.htm)
 + Mar 21, 2023.
 Our paper 'Multi-scale modeling and simulation of additive manufacturing based on fused deposition technique' has chosen as the SCIlight article of AIP publishing and Featured work in Physics of Fluids.
 [Report link](https://aip.scitation.org/doi/10.1063/10.0017716)
 + Mar 02, 2023.
 Paper 'Multi-scale modeling and simulation of additive manufacturing based on fused deposition technique' authored by **Qing Xia**, Gangming Sun,  Junseok Kim, Yibao Li has been accepted for publication in [Physics of Fluids](https://aip.scitation.org/doi/10.1063/5.0141316)(JCR Q1, Top).
 + Jan 05, 2023.
-Paper 'On the conservative phase-field method with the N-component incompressible flows' authored by **Qing Xia**, Junxiang Yang, Yibao Li* has been accepted for publication in [Physics of Fluids](https://aip.scitation.org/doi/abs/10.1063/5.0135490)（JCR Q1, Top）.
+Paper 'On the conservative phase-field method with the N-component incompressible flows' authored by **Qing Xia**, Junxiang Yang, Yibao Li* has been accepted for publication in [Physics of Fluids](https://aip.scitation.org/doi/abs/10.1063/5.0135490)(JCR Q1, Top).
 + Nov 20, 2022. **Qing Xia** attended the event as a judge of '[Xi 'an Jiaotong University's Golden Wutong Festival](http://news.xjtu.edu.cn/info/1033/189522.htm)'.
 + Oct 28, 2022. **Qing Xia** won the 'National Scholarship for Doctoral students(2022)'.
 + Oct 28, 2022. **Qing Xia** won the '[Outstanding Model for the Doctoral students of Xi'an Jiaotong University(2022)](http://news.xjtu.edu.cn/info/1033/189087.htm)'.